 Maiolica ceramic wares were largely inspired and influenced by Hispano-Moresque lusterware made by Moorish potters in Malaga, Spain during the 14th century, and later in the region of Manises, near Valencia.
-The luster ware technique likely originated from 9th century Middle East.
-This highly innovative approach of creating golden ceramic wares traveled to the west and inspired generations of artists.
-Despite its namesake, Maiolica ceramic wares did not originate from the island of Majorca, Spain.
+The lusterware technique likely originated from the 9th-century Middle East.
+This highly innovative approach to creating golden ceramic wares traveled to the west and inspired generations of artists.
+Despite its namesake, maiolica ceramic wares did not originate from the island of Majorca, Spain.
 Majorca did, however, serve as a major trade route for exported goods to Italy and other European countries.

 Maiolica Apothecary Jars

 Maiolica apothecary or albarello jars were highly decorative and produced in various shapes and sizes.
 These jars were commonly found in apothecaries throughout Italy and Europe, and used to store medicinal herbs or tobacco.
 Their decorations often included words or inscriptions written in Latin.
 Some jars were designed with elaborate handles while others had spouts and were used to store oils or syrups.

 Italian maiolica painters were revered for their remarkable skills inspired by art and literature: ancient Roman and Greek mythology, Italian and German woodcuts including the works of Renaissance Masters Leonardo da Vinci, Michelangelo and Raphael.
 Each painter had their own unique style and pigment recipes that varied from workshop to workshop.